-- (a) Making a written application, and, as a condition of membership and at no charge to the cooperative, granting, executing, and delivering to the cooperative: - (i) easements or rights-of-way over, on, and under lands owned, leased, or mortgaged by the member necessary to furnish, or continue to furnish, electric, cable, fiber optic, water, telephone, or any other cooperative services to the member or other members at the time the member joins the cooperative or at any time afterward; - (ii) easements needed to construct, operate, maintain, and relocate cooperative facilities for the benefit of any members at the timethe member joins the cooperative or at any time afterward; and - (iii) specific written easements as needed by the cooperative at any time for the benefits of any members. - (b) Granting the cooperative permission to enter the member's property to maintain the cooperative's electric, cable, fiber optic, water, telephone, or any other cooperative facilities, equipment, or service lines to any members that are located on or near the member's property at the time the member joins the cooperative or at any time afterward, and to determine, in the sole discretion of cooperative employees or agents, the amount of foliage (brush and trees) to be removed, including cutting foliage to the ground (clear cutting) in or adjacent to the easement; - (c) Ratifying all existing cooperative easements, and agreeing to transfer and convey all of member's property strictly subject to any cooperative easements; - (d) Agreeing to purchase electric energy furnished by the cooperative in the area in which the cooperative is authorized to provide electric energy; - (e) Agreeing to comply with, and be bound by, the articles of incorporation of the cooperative, its tariffs, and these bylaws and any amendments thereto and such rules and regulations adopted by the board of directors; and
+- (a) Making a written application, and, as a condition of membership and at no charge to the cooperative, granting, executing, and delivering to the cooperative: - (i) easements or rights-of-way over, on, and under lands owned, leased, or mortgaged by the member necessary to furnish, or continue to furnish, electric, cable, fiber optic, water, telephone, or any other cooperative services to the member or other members at the time the member joins the cooperative or at any time afterward; - (ii) easements needed to construct, operate, maintain, and relocate cooperative facilities for the benefit of any members at the time the member joins the cooperative or at any time afterward; - (iii) specific written easements as needed by the cooperative at any time for the benefits of anymembers; and - (iv) prior express consent to the cooperative using an automatic telephone dialing system, or an artificial or prerecorded voice, to address the cooperative's provision of a cooperative service or the member's use of a cooperative service. - (b) Granting the cooperative permission to enter the member's property to maintain the cooperative's electric, cable, fiber optic, water, telephone, or any other cooperative facilities, equipment, or service lines to any members that are located on or near the member's property at the time the member joins the cooperative or at any time afterward, and to determine, in the sole discretion of cooperative employees or agents, the amount of foliage (brush and trees) to be removed, including cutting foliage to the ground (clear cutting) in or adjacent to the easement; - (c) Ratifying all existing cooperative easements, and agreeing to transfer and convey all of member's property strictly subject to any cooperative easements;

-(f) Has an active, energized meter.
+- (d) Agreeing to purchase electric energy furnished by the cooperative in the area in which the cooperative is authorized to provide electric energy; - (e) Agreeing to comply with, and be bound by, the articles of incorporation of the cooperative, its tariffs, and these bylaws and any amendments thereto and such rules and regulations adopted by the board of directors; and - (f) Has an active, energized meter.